-- Create Bottom Crust: Roll out half of the pie dough into a 12 inch circle.
-Place in a 9 inch pie dish.
+- Create Bottom Crust: Roll out half of the pie dough into a 12-inch circle.
+Place in a 9-inch pie dish.
 Brush the crust with an egg wash using a pastry brush.
 This will prevent the bottom crust from getting soggy.
-Put in the fridge.
+Put it in the fridge.

 - Sweat Peaches: In a large bowl, combine the peaches with sugar and let them sit on the counter for 30 minutes to an hour.
 Discard the juices using a colander.

 - Make Filling: In a bowl, combine the flour with salt, cinnamon, and nutmeg.
 Add the peaches, lemon juice, and vanilla and toss together.